ashleycawley/bookstack-install-script/README.md

 # bookstack-install-script
 A **unofficial** automatic installation script for [BookStack](https://www.bookstackapp.com/) designed for CentOS / RedHat systems.

+The script does not handle the configuration of your Web Server, Dcoument Root or create MySQL databases.
+It works in conjunction with other systems I use elsewhere however I thought I would share it in case of any of the code is useful to anyone else.

 **Prerequisites**
 This script assumes that you have the following already installed:
 * git